Student Housing Sector Leads New York City Multifamily Market’s Comeback

 Since the onset of the pandemic, rents in the Big Apple have consistently declined, with the Wall Street Journal reporting an 11.6 percent apartment vacancy rate in April 2021 — more than double the national average.
 One factor that significantly contributed to this is the mass exodus of students amid the campus shutdowns.
 In addition, Bloomberg reported this spring that multifamily rents across the city were down 21 percent year-over-year, having dropped by 15.5 percent in Manhattan and 8.6 percent in Brooklyn and Queens.

-“While the Manhattan apartment-rental market is among the worst in the U.S.——the influx of younger renters is a bright spot for the city, and an encouraging sign for its recovery,” reported The Wall Street Journal on May 20.
+“While the Manhattan apartment rental market is among the worst in the United States, the influx of younger renters is a bright spot for the city, and an encouraging sign for its recovery,” reported The Wall Street Journal on May 20.

 While college students have been making their plans to return to New York City since last summer, the real question is what will happen to the city’s rental market when students make their collective return.